MeganCS/2018_REU/README.md

 ![alt text](http://jsoc.stanford.edu/doc/data/hmi/harp/harp_definitive/2012/03/06/harp.2012.03.06_23:00:00_TAI.png)

+*Note that there will likely be more HARPs/SHARPs than NOAA active regions.
+Use only the HARPs/SHARPs that have a NOAA match.

 ### 4. Detect sunspots from intensitygrams using threshold value in the HARP active region

 ### 5. Compare the HARP active region with the NOAA active region